CS56-StoreMapper/StoreMapper/README.md

 2. `docs/class_diagram_summary.md`: A detailed explanation of the class diagram, including rationale for design decisions and implementation approach.

+3. `docs/adding_node_way.md`: An updated integration plan and roadmap for OSM data structures, reflecting the current state of the project and future development plans.

 These documents serve as a reference for our project's architecture and design principles.
 Please refer to them when making significant changes to the project structure.

 ## Development Roadmap